Menu

 We’re here for your movement journey

-When you connect with MS Queensland Allied Health Service, you’ll be working with an Allied Health Professional who understands your MS and its daily impact.
-Our team understands the challenges you face, and offer service excellence today, shaping tomorrow’s wellness.
+When you connect with MS Queensland Allied Health Service, you’ll be working with an Allied Health Professional who understands your neurological condition and its daily impact.
+Our team understands the challenges you face, and they can offer a practical management strategy for your symptoms.

-MS can be an unpredictable disease, so if you do experience any (even minor) mobility or functional issues, or participation restrictions please get in touch.
-Living with MS or a progressive neurological condition is complex, contacting our Allied Health Service is simple.
+Neurological conditions can be unpredictable, so if you experience any challenges in day-to-day activities, even minor ones, please get in touch.
+While living with MS or a neurological condition can be complex, contacting our physiotherapy team is simple.

 Meet the team